Pauline Perry, Baroness Perry of Southwark: Career

 In 1970, Perry joined HM Inspectorate at the Department of Education and Science, and was appointed Chief Inspector in 1981.
 In 1986 she became Vice-Chancellor and Chief Executive of South Bank Polytechnic, and serving during its transition to a university became the first woman in history to run a British university.
 In 1994 she was elected President of Lucy Cavendish College, Cambridge. and served as Head of House for 7 years until 2001.
-She subsequently held other roles including pro-chancellor of the University of Surrey 2001-2005, Chair of Governors at Roehampton Institute 2001-2005 (which was granted university status in 2003).
+She subsequently held other roles including pro-chancellor of the University of Surrey 2001–2005, Chair of Governors at Roehampton Institute 2001–2005 (which was granted university status in 2003).

 In 1986, she collaborated with John Cassels and James Prior to create the Council for Industry and Higher Education (CIHE), which would become the National Centre for Universities and Business in 2013.

 She has also been active in the Southwark Cathedral and Church of England community and the City of London.
 She was appointed by General Synod as chair of the review group examining the operation of the Crown Appointment Commission, the body which nominates Diocesan Bishops.
-The Perry Report "Working With The Spirit", was published in May 2001 and led to more transparent selection procedures for the appointment of Anglican Bishops.
-She was Rector’s Warden of Southwark Cathedral from 1990-1995.
+The Perry Report "Working with the Spirit", was published in May 2001 and led to more transparent selection procedures for the appointment of Anglican Bishops.
+She was Rector's Warden of Southwark Cathedral from 1990 to 1995.

 Perry was awarded the Freedom of the City of London in 1991.
 She was a member of the Nuffield Council on Bioethics (2003–05), and chaired the Working Party on the Ethics of research involving animals.
 She has also served as Chair of the Commission on Secondary Reorganisation for the London Borough of Hammersmith and Fulham; Chair of the Commission on Academies and Free Schools in the London Borough of Wandsworth; Co-chair of The Conservatives Public Services Commission, which reported in 2007; and Chair of the Governing Body of Kaplan College and Law School, in 2013.